esluyter/ESTimeline/README.md

 ## Features
 - **Non-prescriptive:**
+  - the basic goal is only to "execute this code at this particular time"
+    - although the competing goal is to make it easy to do the things you want to do, which is subjective
   - for the moment just real-time but some of this could be translated easily to work NRT
     - there are certain things impossible in NRT, i.e. to do with real-time input
-  - the basic goal is only to "execute this code at this particular time"
-    - although the competing goal is to make it easy to do the things you want to do, which is subjective
-  - as little architecture as possible is forced on you,
+  - as little architecture as possible is forced on you
     - possible to disable timeline-specific clock and environment so as to interact with the timeline as part of a larger project
-    - I am building in optional use of ddwMixerChannel, but
-      - ddwMixerChannel is not required
     - possible to play clips with any bus, target, addAction, etc. for full flexibility
 - **DAW-like GUI** for editing and playback
   - Keyboard and mouse interface to full extent of Timeline capabilities, with built-in code editing
     - Snap to grid optional
+  - Optional full GUI mixing interface using ddwMixerChannel
+    - track insert FX, pre fade sends and post fade sends
+    - automate mixer channel parameters (level, pan, sends, insert fx parameters) with envelopes
   - Gray playhead is "scheduling playhead" and black playhead is "sounding playhead" -- to take into account server latency.
     - Routines can be played with additional latency so non-sounding events line up with the sounding playhead.
-The goal is an accurate visual representation of what you are hearing / when the code is executed.
+The goal is an accurate visual representation of what you are hearing / when the code is executed
-  - If using ddwMixerChannel, there is a GUI mixer window with track insert FX, pre fade sends and post fade sends.
 - **Non-linear:** "goto" command to jump to a clip or a point in time enabling complex real-time behaviors (variable-length looping, conditional branching...)
 - **Tracks** can contain all clip types
   - tracks can be muted/soloed and rearranged